hashkat/hashkat/docs/keywords.md

 ####tweet analysis
 **(type: boolean)** If set to true, further analysis will be done to create a distribution similar to a degree distribution.
-The tweet and retweet distributions come from how often the entities tweet in the network; they tell you the probability that a given entity would have tweeted or retweeted n times, and n is first column in the data files produced.
+The tweet and retweet distributions come from how often the agents tweet in the network; they tell you the probability that a given agent would have tweeted or retweeted n times, and n is first column in the data files produced.
 The files created are titled “tweet distro.dat” and “retweets distro.dat.”

 ####retweet_visualization